Apex Wx Banner

 Weather information compiled by Apex Wx is based on computer weather models, personal weather station data, and information from NOAA, the National Weather Service, and other weather data providers available at time of update and may not reflect current conditions or later forecast updates.
 Visit NWS Caribou for the latest official watches, warnings, and advisories for northern Maine.

-Forecast updates are usually posted between 7 - 9 am M-F and 8 -10 am weekends.
+Forecast updates are typically posted between 7 - 9 am M-F & 8 -10 am weekends and holidays.

 Sun/Moon data from timeanddate.com.